TinyPedal/TinyPedal/README.md

 After building completed, executable file can be found in `dist\TinyPedal` folder.

+> [!NOTE]
-Note: the build script only supports py2exe `v0.12.0.0` or higher.
+> The build script only supports py2exe `v0.12.0.0` or higher.
+The build script does not support PySide6.

 ## Running on Linux